riddhi-narkar/connecture/README.md

-# Connecture:octocat:
+# Connecture

 *This project is based on the concept of making new and meaningful connections.
 By providing access to all college peers on a single platform, getting to know peers with a similar interest can help to guide and inspire students.
-We already have many sophisticated social platforms to connect with people, but, a setup at an institute-level would significantly help to bind everyone by leveraging the ability to connect digitally.*
+We already have many sophisticated social platforms to connect with people, but, a setup at an institute-level would significantly help to bind everyone by leveraging the ability to connect digitally.*:octocat:

 ## Installation of node modules: :rocket: